 Do you want to calculate the average distance between coal mines and the nearest river?
 Learn how spatial analysis tools are used to solve geographic problems.
 You will explore several analysis methods such as buffers and overlay.

-Continue on building your spatial analysis skills by learning more advanced analyses, such as terrain analysis tools like aspect and slope, raster overlay methods, how to perform interpolation of numerical data and combine several processing tools to delineate a watershed.
+Continue on building your spatial analysis skills by learning more advanced analyses, such as terrain analysis tools like aspect and slope, and several raster overlay methods

 Gain a deeper understanding of your data by examining distributions, patterns, and relationships in spatial data.
 Learn tools for how to identify if clusters and statistical hot-spots are present in the data.

 Explore the capabilities of GIS in a browser for mapping and data analysis and for easily sharing interactive maps on the web.
 Learn how to use customizable web applications to craft a multimedia-rich, visually appealing story map, which is a powerful communication tool.
 Embed the results of the workshop on your own website or blog or share on social media.